NotTo60/HAI/README.md

 - **Enhanced error handling**: Better error messages and recovery mechanisms
 - **Comprehensive testing**: Full test coverage for all new features
 - **Documentation**: Complete documentation for all new functionality
+- **Real SMB and Impacket implementation**: Full functionality instead of placeholders

 ### File Structure Improvements
 ```